secretstartups/handbook/people-group/360-feedback/index.html.md

 ### Reviewer Nomination Process
 In Culture Amp, a reviewer is anyone who is requested to provide feedback for a team member.
 Reviewers can be managers, direct reports or co-workers.
 Here are some best practices for selecting reviewers:

-- Nominate your manager, all of your direct reports (if applicable) and a selection of up to three peers.
-If you are in heavily cross-functional or leadership roles, ensure you have cross-functional representation in line with your level of collaboration.
+- Nominate your manager, all of your direct reports (if applicable) and a selection of around three peers.
+Three peers is not a hard limit but we want to make sure the process remains managable for all.
+- If you are in heavily cross-functional or in leadership roles, ensure you have cross-functional representation in line with your level of collaboration.
 - Search for team members using their email or last name, as CultureAmp does not support listing Preferred Name, only Legal Name and Email.
 - Reviewers need to be in a position to provide meaningful feedback, supported by examples, that will help you find a focus.
 - Choose people who you have worked closely with for at least 3 months.
 An exception is where you may have worked very closely with someone, say on a project, but for a shorter amount of time.